-The Health and Safety Executive (HSE) advises that there are no swimming pool health and safety laws specific to swimming pools.
-Nevertheless, swimming pool operators must comply with their general duties under the Health and Safety at Work etc Act 1974 and the associated regulations.
+The Health and Safety Executive (HSE) advises that there are no health and safety laws specific to swimming pools.
+Nevertheless, swimming pool operators must comply with their general duties under the Health and Safety at Work etc. Act 1974 and the associated regulations.

 Operators must make a suitable and sufficient assessment of the health and safety risks to workers and users to help decide what they must do to make their pool safe.
 This is known as risk assessment.
 Again, the law does not state what safety measures an operator must put in place.
 Such judgments must be made by each operator, based on the particular risks in their pool.

 That is where the Pool Water Treatment Advisory Group (PWTAG) comes in.
 PWTAG has for over 30 years produced detailed guidance on swimming pool water quality and treatment.
 This includes Swimming Pool Water: treatment and quality standards for pools and spas – the definitive book on the subject, and a shorter, practical Code of Practice.

 HSE recognises this guidance as an important resource for pool operators when drawing up their operating procedures.
 Enforcing authorities (HSE and local authorities) consider this guidance as the standard to be achieved in effectively managed swimming pools.

 PWTAG’s work in the training sphere flows naturally from all that.

 Trained staff are fundamental to providing healthy and safe pools.
 The necessary elements for the training of swimming pool technical staff are defined in the PWTAG Code of Practice (CoP).